 - Apply a wax-based protective coating on your glass shower enclosure to prevent water and soap scum from actually connecting with the glass.

 - Clean your shower regularly with vinegar to avoid build up.

-Contact Us for a New Glass Shower Enclosure in Your Raleigh Home!
+Contact Us for a New Glass Shower Enclosure for Your Home!

 If your shower is looking dated and dingy, and no amount of scrubbing is making it look clean, it may be time to refresh your bathroom!
 Our glass shower enclosures are pre-treated to ensure it’s resistant to mineral build up for easy maintenance and will look lovely for years!
+We serve Raleigh, Cary, Apex, Holly Springs, Garner, Wake Forest, and surrounding areas.
 Reach out to us today at (919)772-1007 or fill out our contact form for a quote!